alinmigea/farming-api/setup/install.md

 # Step 1

-You'll need to have XAMPP (Apache, PHP and MySQL) installed.
-Add PHP full path to your Path environment variable.
+Install PHP and MySQL for Ubuntu.
+Verify your PHP version.
+Check and verify your MySQL version.
 Install Composer globally.
 Install and configure Git.
 Download and install Postman.

 # Step 2